thorny-thorny/vuepress-offlinify/README.md

 ## Roadmap

-I might check issues and PRs from time to time or fix scrolling and check favicon or publish it as NPM package, I dunno.
+I might check issues and PRs from time to time or fix nested pages or publish it as NPM package, I dunno.
 It depends on repo stars and demand.